-Hospital Negligence Claims How Much Compensation Can I Claim For Neglect?
+Hospital Negligence Claims – How Much Compensation Can I Claim?

 Negligence and neglect in a health care environment should never be dismissed.
 Negligence and neglect can take many different forms.
-However, whatever the situation, making a hospital negligence and neglect claim may be the best way in which to compensate you for your negative experience.
+However, whatever the situation, making a hospital negligence claim or seeking compensation from an NHS trust may be the best way in which to compensate you for your negative experience.

 This guide is designed for those who have been a victim of hospital negligence and neglect.
 Even if you have not been a victim, it is also important that you understand your rights in these circumstances, should you wish to take legal action in the future.

 The guide will give the basic details of everything concerning hospital negligence settlements and will try to answer all the frequently asked questions we encounter.

 How to contact us for advice and support

 You are welcome to contact us if you have further questions.
 Our advisors will gladly answer all your queries and provide hospital negligence claim advice.

 - Calling 0800 073 8804